Script-Hero/datathon-24-notes/Embedding Vectors.md

 		1. An autoencoder
 		2. **Variational** Autoencoder
 			- This is preferred because it has a **smooth latent space** and a **Gaussian prior**, which makes sure all input combinations have a realistic output and prevents overfitting on certain types of candlesticks
+	- However, there are a lot of options.
+Maybe we do a grid search to find the best? ![[Pasted image 20241109142813.png]]